Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 Conley—their botanist, who’d worked some small miracles over the last few years which included deriving an effective painkiller from a species of local almost-mushroom—shook his head firmly.
 "It’s murder."

 To Ray’s surprise, Berry spoke up in Cook’s defence.
 Normally, his nervous stammer kept him almost totally silent at crew meetings.
 "Pete, f-face reality," he said in an exhausted tone.
-"We all know what g...g…" he paused, swore under his breath and attacked the next word like he was jumping in feet-first. "—*goes* in the Hot."
+"We all know what g... g…" he paused, swore under his breath and attacked the next word like he was jumping in feet-first. "—*goes* in the Hot."

 Conley gave him an anguished look and folded in on himself.
 It was a horrible thought that none of them liked to touch, but Berry was right.
 If buying their survival at the expense of regressed xeno lives was murder, then they were all guilty already.
 They’d been living that way for far too long.